keichiri/indy-hipe/text/libvcx_integration/README.md

 * Keeping libvcx as it is, in a separate repository from Indy-SDK.
 The argument against it was that the credentials exchange is a core functionality and as such, it belongs to Indy-SDK.

 * Using git submodules (https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 Indy-SDK would contain several git submodules, one for each library as well as for wrappers.
 The core team did not like this idea.

+* libvcx could live in a directory with a reference agent inside indy-agent repository.
+This would provide a working example of how libvcx can be used and allow public scrutiny and drive active community improvement of the indy-sdk.
+This would also support indy communities agreement of test-driven protocol development and remove any protocol bias libvcx may present by being inside indy-sdk.

 # Prior art
 [prior-art]: #prior-art